Windows Phone 8: Reception

 Reviewers generally praised the increased capabilities of Windows Phone 8, but noted the smaller app selection when compared to other phones.
 Brad Molen of Engadget mentioned that "Windows Phone 8 is precisely what we wanted to see come out of Redmond in the first place," and praised the more customizable Start Screen, compatibility with Windows 8, and improved NFC support.
 However, Molen also noted the drawback of a lack of apps in the Windows Phone Store.
 The Verge gave the OS a 7.9/10 rating, stating that "Redmond is presenting one of the most compelling ecosystem stories in the business right now," but criticized the lack of a unified notifications center.
 Alexandra Chang of Wired gave Windows Phone 8 an 8/10, noting improvement in features previously lacking in Windows Phone 7, such as multi-core processor support, faster Internet browsing, and the switch from Bing Maps to Nokia Maps, but also criticized the smaller selection of apps.

+Critics of Windows Phone 8 include Microsoft's Windows division announced the Windows Phone 8 will change kernel to NT kernel (instead of CE kernel in Windows Phone 7) in June 2012 but without pre-notify OEMs (like Nokia and HTC) and developers, and Windows Phone 8 lacks apps and lacks software ecosystem.